revolution-robotics/mount.image/README.md

 ## Description

-The `mount.image` command mounts the partitions of a (possibly compressed) disk image on mount points of the form:
+The `mount.image` command mounts partitions and logical volumes of a (possibly compressed) disk image on mount points of the form:

 ```